LieberInstitute/oxt_trap_seq/README.md

 ### Abstract

-Brain-derived neurotrophic factor (BDNF) and its receptor tropomyosin receptor kinase B (TrkB) play a critical role in male-typical social behavior.
-However, it is unknown whether BDNF-TrkB signaling contributes to female-typical social behavior.
-Furthermore, the sexually-dimorphic neural circuits mediating effects of BDNF on sex-specific social behaviors remain unexplored.
-Transcription of Bdnf is controlled by several promoters, which drive expression of multiple transcripts encoding an identical protein.
-We previously reported that BDNF derived from promoters I and II is highly expressed in the hypothalamus and is critical for the regulation of aggression in male mice.
-Here we report that loss of promoter I or II-derived BDNF in Bdnf-e1 -/- and Bdnf-e2 -/- female mice causes reduced sexual receptivity and impaired maternal care.
-We show that disruption of BDNF generated from promoters I and II, but not IV and VI, leads to decreased oxytocin (Oxt) gene expression during development.
-We further demonstrate that ablation of TrkB selectively in OXT neurons recapitulates impairments in maternal care observed in BDNF-deficient females.
-To determine how BDNF signaling impacts OXT neuron function, we use translating ribosome affinity purification (TRAP) in combination with RNA-sequencing to define a molecular profile for OXT-expressing neurons and identify how perturbations in BDNF signaling impact gene pathways critical for structural and functional plasticity.
-These findings highlight BDNF as a key molecular player in modulating sexually-dimorphic hypothalamic circuits that govern complex female-typical behaviors, including sexual receptivity and maternal care.
+Brain-derived neurotrophic factor (Bdnf) transcription is controlled by several promoters, which drive expression of multiple transcripts encoding an identical protein.
+We previously reported that BDNF derived from promoters I and II is highly expressed in hypothalamus and is critical for regulating aggression in male mice.
+Here we report that BDNF loss from these promoters causes reduced sexual receptivity and impaired maternal care in female mice, which is concomitant with decreased oxytocin (Oxt) expression during development.
+We identify a novellink between BDNF signaling, oxytocin, and maternal behavior by demonstrating that ablation of TrkB selectively in OXT neurons partially recapitulates maternal care impairments observed in BDNF-deficient females.
+Using translating ribosome affinity purification and RNA-sequencingwe define a molecular profile for OXT neurons and delineate how BDNF signaling impacts gene pathways critical for structural and functional plasticity.
+Our findings highlight BDNF as a modulator of sexually-dimorphic hypothalamic circuits that govern female-typical behaviors.

 ### Data and Code Availability